Domestic homicide

 Figure 5 shows the number of domestic homicide victims and victimisation rate by sex over time including changes in intimate partner homicide victims and family homicide victims.

-- The female victimisation rate has consistently been more than twice as high as the male victimisation rate (with the exception of 2006–07 when the rate was just under twice as high).
+- for females was more than twice as high as that for males (with the exception of 2006–07 when the rate was just under twice as high).
+The rate-ratio peaked in 2022–23 when the rate for females was 9 times as high as males.

 A 25% reduction per year in female victims of intimate partner homicide is an identified target in the Outcomes Framework 2023-2032.
-For related data, see the National Plan Outcomes and the AIC Intimate partner homicide dashboard (which also includes preliminary quarterly updates).
+For related data, see the National Plan Outcomes measure Female victims of intimate partner homicide and the AIC Intimate partner homicide dashboard (which also includes preliminary quarterly updates).

 Is it the same for everyone?